-I read an interesting blog (welcometomybrain.net) from November 2008 about open adoption.
-An adoptive mother counseled those who were considering a closed adoption — because they were uncomfortable with the idea of openness — to talk with at least five families in open newborn and domestic infant adoptions.
+I read an interesting blog from November 2008 covering open adoption.
+In the blog, an adoptive mother counseled those considering a closed adoption — because they were uncomfortable with the idea of openness — to talk with at least five families in open newborn and domestic infant adoptions.
 She suggested reading at least 3-5 books on open adoption.
-And she wrote, “Realize that your child will benefit from the truth, even if it is painful and uncomfortable for the adults.’
+And she wrote, “Realize that your child will benefit from the truth, even if it is painful and uncomfortable for the adults.”

 From the Minnesota Texas Adoption Research Project:

-- Adoptive parents in open adoptions do not feel less in control, and, indeed, have a greater sense of permanence in their relationship with their child.
+- Adoptive parents in open adoptions do not feel less in control.
+Many have a greater sense of permanence in their relationship with their child.

 - Children in open adoptions are not confused about who their parents are.
-They do understand the different roles of adoptive and birth parents in their lives.
+They understand the different roles of adoptive and birth parents in their lives.

 Although all situations are different, I feel it is wise advice to consider the pros of an open adoption.
 I have seen beautiful family relationships between birth parents, adoptive parents, and adopted children.
 I also know that sometimes it gets sticky and difficult, just like any family relationship.
-Ultimately your child benefits from knowing where they come from.
+Whether you choose an open or closed adoption, ultimately your child benefits from knowing where they come from.